-Credit will not be awarded to a student who has not mastered 60% of the material.
-Instructors will accept a maximum of 2 absences with documented evidence.
-The exact date and topic of the midterm evaluation will be announced at the beginning of the semester.
-Examination dates will be published via AIS no later than the last week of the teaching period.
+The exact date for continuous evaluation and the topic of the paper will be announced at the beginning of the semester.
+The dates for the final test will be announced through AIS no later than in the last week of the instruction period.